mcohen01/node-quickbooks/README.md

 <a name="getTaxCode" />
 #### getTaxCode(id, callback)

-Retrieves the TaxCode from Quickbooks
+Retrieves the TaxCode from QuickBooks

 __Arguments__